projectcaluma/alexandria/PYTHON_API.md

 - `file_content` File object
 - `mime_type` File mime type
 - `file_size` File size
-- `document_attributes` A dictionary containing the optional fields for the document.
+- `additional_document_attributes` A dictionary containing the optional fields for the document.
-- `file_attributes` A dictionary containing the optional, fields for the file.
+- `additional_file_attributes` A dictionary containing the optional fields for the file.

 ### Return